jxcore/jxcore/doc/api/jxcore-feature-packaging-code-protection.markdown

 # Packaging & Code Protection

-JXcore introduces a unique feature for packaging and encryption of source files and other assets into JX packages.
+JXcore introduces a unique feature for packaging of source files and other assets into JX packages.

 Let’s assume you have a large project consisting of many files.
 This feature packs them all into a single file to simplify the distribution.
-It also protects your server side JavaScript code by encrypting all source files.
+It also protects your server side JavaScript code by keeping all source files inside a package, which makes them more difficult to reach.

 JX packages can be easily executed with JXcore, just like normal JavaScript applications: